Connecting Meraki Network to Aviatrix Transit Network¶

 - Here is a logical view of the networks from Aviatrix Controller UI.

-- If you have high number of spokes in your deployment, we recommend that you enable Manual Summarization to reduce the number of advertised networks.
+- If you have a high number of spokes in your deployment, we recommend that you enable Manual Summarization to reduce the number of advertised networks.
 This is needed due to an AWS BGP route limitation.
 Please see How do I troubleshoot BGP connection issues over VPN? for more details.

 In summary, we can connect an existing Meraki network to Aviatrix Transit Network to leverage the agility, automation and other benefits of using Aviatrix solution.